-In accordance, we suggest imposing a general duty on firms to coach their agents and supervise their behavior.
-A prime example of ex ante scrutinizing can be recording of pre-contractual exchanges.
+Accordingly, we suggest imposing a general duty on firms to properly train their agents and supervise their behavior.
+A prime example of ex ante scrutinizing is that of recording agents’ pre-contractual exchanges.
 Many firms are already using automatic recordings of sales conversations for monitoring, training and quality purposes.
 Firms are also frequently using video surveillance at stores.
-As technology advances and recorded information is easier to store and save, the relative costs of these measures drop and their prevalence increase.
+As technology advances, and recorded information is easier to store and save, the relative costs of these measures fall and their prevalence increases.

-Policymakers can tap into this reality, requiring firms to use recordings as a check on agents’ behavior vis-à-vis oral deals.
-A further step in this direction may be requiring these recordings to be available for inspection by external parties, such as individual consumers, consumer watchdogs and enforcement agencies.
-Yet a more forceful version would generally require firms, or at least some of them, to record (and make available) pre-contractual interactions with consumers.
+Policymakers can take advantage of these developments and require firms to use recordings as a check on agents’ behavior with regard to oral deals.
+A further step in this direction could entail requiring these recordings to be available for inspection by external parties, such as individual consumers, consumer watchdogs and enforcement agencies.
+Yet a more forceful measure would be to generally require firms, or at least some of them, to record and make available pre-contractual interactions with consumers.
 Determining the exact scope of such a duty requires a close analysis of the costs involved.

-By better training its agents, firms can attempt to limit the extent of pre-contractual communications so to minimize the risk of misleading oral deals.
-These trainings may include tutorials, workshops or presentations by lawyers, pro-consumer representatives and high-ranked officials within the firm.
-Firms might also be required to report on their training efforts on a regular basis.
-Alternatively, they me be required to detail these efforts in case of disputes or regulatory checks.
-The relevant court or regulatory agency will then take these efforts, or lack of therefore, into account when deciding the dispute, case or issue at stake.
+By better training its agents, firms can attempt to limit the extent of pre-contractual communications in order to minimize the risk of offering misleading oral deals.
+Such training can include tutorials, workshops or presentations by lawyers, pro-consumer representatives and high-ranking management personnel within the firm.
+Firms could also be required to report on their training efforts on a regular basis.
+Alternatively, they could be required to detail these efforts in case of disputes or regulatory checks.
+The relevant court or regulatory agency can then take into account these efforts, or lack of therefore, when deciding the dispute, case or issue before them.

-The same logic may apply to automating precontractual exchanges, which is another way to minimize the risks of agents’ misrepresentation.
-While machine bias is a genuine and legitimate concern, robots will not lie unless programed to.
-Firms can be incentivized to use, for instance, (potentially pre-approved) platforms that are programed to provide information to consumers, rather than manipulate them.
-As before, the design of these platforms can be a consideration that enforcement agencies and courts can consider in future disputes.
-Here too, the costs of employing such measures and their possible unintended consequences should be carefully considered.
+The same logic may apply to automating precontractual exchanges, which is another way to minimize the risks of agents’ misrepresentations.
+While machine bias is a genuine and legitimate concern, robots will not lie unless programed to do so.
+For example, firms can be incentivized to use potentially pre-approved platforms that are programed to provide information to consumers rather than to manipulate them.
+As mentioned with regard to recordings, the design of these platforms can be a factor that enforcement agencies and courts can take into consideration when determining future disputes.
+Here too, the costs of employing such measures and their possible unintended consequences should be carefully evaluated.

-To further incentivize salespeople to be careful in their representations, the law can impose on them personal responsibility.
+To further incentivize salespeople to be careful in their representations, the law can impose personal responsibility on them.
 Holding agents liable for misrepresentations will incentivize them to be more careful and accurate when making oral promises.
-The higher the risks and stakes, the more caution a salesperson would be.
-Furthermore, the mere fact that an individual knows that his behavior will be reviewed ex post encourages a more thoughtful behavior ex ante.
+The higher the risks and stakes, the more cautious a salesperson would be.
+Furthermore, the mere fact that an individual knows that his or her behavior will be reviewed ex post encourages more thoughtful behavior ex ante.

-While intuitively appealing, placing the responsibility on salespeople is not a panacea.
-From the salespeople’s perspective, salespeople might be pressed by firms to deceive and mislead consumers.
-From the consumers’ perspective, consumers may not remember with whom exactly they spoke, rendering personal liability impossible and irrelevant.
-Even if the wrongdoer is identified, when initiating legal procedures suing the firm, rather than its agent, makes economic sense.
-Firms typically have deep(er) pockets, which individual agents lack.
+While intuitively appealing, placing the responsibility on salespeople is not really a panacea.
+From the salespeople’s perspective, salespeople might be pressured by firms to deceive and mislead consumers.
+From the consumers’ perspective, consumers may not remember exactly with whom they spoke, rendering personal liability impossible and irrelevant.
+Even if the wrongdoer is identified, initiating legal procedures against the firm rather than its agent makes more economic sense, as firms typically have far more resources (deeper pockets) than do individual agents.